Skip to content

 Evelyn Ealey

 Evelyn Ealey is a second year at Elon University pursuing a double major in Dance Performance & Choreography and Strategic Communications.
-She is from Fort Mill, South Carolina and is so excited to be a part of the Elon Performing Arts community.
-This year, she will be participating in Dancing In The Landscape, the Fall Dance Concert, and the Black History Month Dance Concert.
+She is from Fort Mill, South Carolina and is so excited to be a part of the Spring Dance Concert.
+She has enjoyed participating in Dancing In The Landscape, the Fall Dance Concert, and the Black History Month Dance Concert this year and is eager to see what the rest of her time at Elon will bring!

 Mali!